clintonnzedimma/majo_polls/README.md

 # majo
-A simple voting web app for a sample set of final year students
+A simple voting web app a final year students developed by Myself, Joseph and May Osaji